Deep Neural Networks as Discrete Dynamical Systems: Implications for Physics-Informed Learning: Demonstrating degeneracy in PINNs:

-The network used here to solve the Burgers' equation, takes a 2D input $z_{in} = [x,t]$, passes it through $L=7$ hidden layers of $N=100$ neurons each (i.e., a 100-dimensional latent representation), and finally maps it to a 1D output $u(x,t)$.
+The network used here to solve the (both viscous and the inviscid) Burgers' equation, takes a 2 dimensional/feature input $z^{(0)}(q) = \left[\mathcal{X},\mathcal{T}\right]$, passes it through $L=8$ hidden layers of $N=100$ neurons each (i.e., a 100 dimensional latent representation), and finally maps it to a scalar output $u(\mathcal{X},\mathcal{T})$.
 So effectively,

-Furthermore, the activation function for the output layer is linear, $f(z)=z$, and no normalization is applied after each layer (normalization is however applied during the attention step of transformers using \textit{softmax} functions).
-We first look at the weight matrices obtained from two different runs of the PINN, shown in Fig.~\ref{fig:weights_burgers_sine} that exhibit no interpretable similarity except the statistical nature (both following random generalized normal distribution as mentioned earlier.)

-The right panel of Fig.~\ref{fig:neurontrajectory_burgers} shows the evolution of the input (notice that it has just two features, namely $x$ and $t$, through the network which works in a 100-D feature space after being augmented by a non-square weight matrix).
-At the final layer, another non-square weight matrix returns the output to 1D feature space.
-Only 15 out of 100 intermediate latent features are shown to keep the figure readable.
-The left panel shows the heatmap of the activations.
-The test is performed by two separate training runs of the model using random initialization.
-The starting location arguably affects the selection of the final attractor.

-Note that the PINN learns this problem quite well, as already discussed in~\cite{tucny2025waysknowledge}.
-The first run is rather slow to learn the problem in terms of the depth of the network, as may be seen by the weak activations in the top panel of Fig.~\ref{fig:neurontrajectory_burgers}.
-However, the two predicted solutions resulting from two different interplay of weight matrices with non-linearity, are numerically quite close to the benchmark numerical solution.
-The errors are tabulated in Tab.~\ref{tab:burgers}.

-Regardless, the random nature and the distinct sets of the PINN weights show that PINN dynamics does not learn anything similar to the structured matrices associated with grid discretization of the corresponding PDE's, where the information is stored in a few non-zero elements.
-Instead in the model, the "knowledge" of the solution is randomly distributed across all weights (need not necessarily follow a normal distribution), corresponding to a higher entropy.

-A possible interpretation may be that two vastly different weight matrices, the tridiagonal dominant FD matrix and the random PINN matrices, lead basically to the same solution $u(x,t)$.
-We may think of an ordered solution $W_O$ (the tridiagonal matrix) and a disordered one $W_D$ (the random one), both leading to the same fixed point solution $u(x,t)$.
-Such sort of degeneracy is maybe counterintuitive and yet plausible, given the huge number ($p^{N^2}$ per layer, $p$ being the number of possible value of each matrix element) of random matrices available at each layer and the nonlinear relation between the weight matrix and the corresponding fixed point $z^*$.
-In contrast, the ``ordered'' tridiagonal structure is unique, hence astronomically harder to find on an entropic count.
-On more precise terms, we observe that degeneracy occurs whenever the fixed point solution belongs to the null space of the difference matrix $W_D$-$W_O$, that is $(W_D-W_O)z^* = 0$, provided $f(z)$ is continuous.

-We observe that the random weight solution also responds to a criteria of robustness: a small perturbation of a single, or a few matrix elements, is likely to reflect in a minor change of the solution, as compared to the tridiagonal-dominant case.
-On the other hand, the price to pay for spreading knowledge of the solution across a large number of non-interpretable parameters is loss of physical insight.
-Hence it appears like there is a tradeoff between robustness and explainability, with PINNs showing a decided penchant for the former (high entropy) and finite-differences (low entropy) for the latter.